redxef/i3toolwait/README.md

 ## Starting tray programs in a specific order

-To start tray programs in a specific order it is possible to specify the `signal_continue` parameter.
+To start tray programs in a specific order it is possible to specify the `signal` parameter.
 Starting of programs will be halted until the program has received the corresponding signal.

 This could be combined with waybar to enforce an ordering of tray applications: